 Staining The Wood Slats On the Park Bench

 The wood slats got a beautiful weathered gray look with Dixie Belle’s Up In Smoke VooDoo Gel stain.
-Fast and easy and it’s water based.
-A great product to use if you’re sensitive to oil based products and the strong smells.
+Fast and easy, and it’s water-based.
+A great product to use if you’re sensitive to oil-based products and strong smells.
 Working inside, it’s important to me to use those products that work and are safe for indoor use.
 This park bench is going to look amazing!

 Securing The Wood Slats To The Park Bench